How to become a DevOps Engineer in 2024

 What next?

-The roadmap simplifies the DevOps journey by breaking it into learnable skills via the DevOps roadmap.
+The roadmap simplifies the DevOps journey by breaking it into learnable skills via the DevOps engineer roadmap.
 To effectively use the site, I encourage you to sign up on the platform and learn the desired skill by following the structured roadmap.
 You could explore additional roadmaps and advanced topics utilizing the search bar on the platform.
 The platform also allows you to:

 • Keep track of your journey as you progress through a roadmap